Government of Queensland Honors Anusaya Fresh CEO Dinesh Shinde for Outstanding Contribution to the Global Produce Industry - www.lokmattimes.com

 Government of Queensland Honors Anusaya Fresh CEO Dinesh Shinde for Outstanding Contribution to the Global Produce Industry

-PNN New Delhi [India], September 2: The Government of Queensland, Australia, has recognized Mr. Dinesh Shinde, CEO of Anusaya ...
+New Delhi [India], September 2: The Government of Queensland, Australia, has recognized Mr. Dinesh Shinde, CEO of Anusaya Fresh ...

 New Delhi [India], September 2: The Government of Queensland, Australia, has recognized Mr. Dinesh Shinde, CEO of Anusaya Fresh India Pvt.
 Ltd., as one of the youngest and most dynamic entrepreneurs in the global fresh produce industry.
 The prestigious award was presented by Hon.
 David Crisafulli MP, Premier of Queensland, at a special event celebrating 20 years of friendship between India and Queensland, held at the Taj Palace Hotel, New Delhi.